Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

 \subsection{Estimation of luminosities for simulated galaxies}

 For some analyses we use restframe U, V, J and observed H band luminosities.
-To calculate luminosities for simulated galaxies we assign to each stellar particle a \ac{sed} corresponding to its age using \cite{Bruzual2003} stellar population synthesis models with a \cite{Chabrier2003} \ac{imf}, linearly interpolating the models to match the metallicity of the given particle.
+In particular, we compute luminosities for galaxies in hydrodynamical simulations by assigning to each stellar particle a \ac{sed} corresponding to its age using \cite{Bruzual2003} stellar population synthesis models with a \cite{Chabrier2003} \ac{imf}, linearly interpolating the models to match the metallicity of the given particle.
 We then calculate global \acp{sed} as the sum of the individual particle \acp{sed} within the considered apertures.